 I’ve never had luck improving things.
 From haircuts, hedges, and motorcycle gas tanks to financial investments and relationships, every time I tried to make things better, they got worse.
 I can’t leave well enough alone.
 I wouldn’t call it a character flaw exactly.
 It’s not even a learned skill, since no one else in my family suffers from the same condition.
 I prefer to think of it as the result of an active imagination.
 “Sure, things are running smoothly now, but what if…” And then things start to unravel.
 Hours, days, months, even years later, I find things in worse shape than if I had just left them alone.

 For instance, as soon as I unwrapped the spinner and gave it a few twirls, I decided that I could make it better by adding lubrication.
 Mind you, the spinner came directly from the factory, so it had never been used.
 Still, I thought I could increase its life expectancy by adding grape seed oil to the bearings.
-I had plenty of grape seed oil left over from a failed French macaroon business, but that’s another blog post.
+I had plenty of grape seed oil left over from a failed French macaroon business (I kid thee not), but that’s another blog post.

 What have I learned from the experience?
 First, you don’t mess with the factory model.
 You accept what’s given, especially if it works.
-I cannot improve the product that came out of the package, and I certainly cannot create another one.
+I can’t improve the product that came out of the package, and I certainly can’t create another one.
 I am also loathe to throw out the spinner, since it was a gift from my daughter and reminds me of my grandsons.
-My mistake was in not accepting it for what it was.
+My mistake was not accepting it for what it was.
+Did you hear what I just said?

 There are personal lessons, too, the main one being that you can’t force relationships.
 You can’t come on too strong, too fast, too soon.
 That scares most people away.
 As it turns out, the work of relationships might not be to improve them but to let them unfold on their own terms, out of the box, if you will.
 So much for those relationship books you see promoted on Twitter.
 Who knew?